kemallaydin/Configuring-CI-CD-on-Kubernetes-with-Jenkins/Readme.md

 ![deploy-jenkins-to-kubernetes](./gif/deploy-jenkins-to-kubernetes.gif "Deploy Jenkins to Kubernetes")

-* Run the following commands to get external IP of your worker node to gain access to Jenkins dashboard.
+* Run the following commands to retrieve the external IP of your worker node to gain access to the Jenkins dashboard:

 ```
 $ export EXTERNAL_IP=$(kubectl get nodes -o jsonpath='{.items[0].status.addresses[?(@.type=="ExternalIP")].address }')